TheKontinua/readers/README.md

     - Use the command `eb deploy` to deploy code into AWS Elastic Beanstalk  when ready
     - The current state of the project after deployment can be viewed here: [mentoris.eba-tsm5gnpk.us-west-2.elasticbeanstalk.com](https://mentoris.eba-tsm5gnpk.us-west-2.elasticbeanstalk.com/)
     - The current deployment should always match what is in the main branch on the Github: [GitHub - TheKontinua/mentoris: The web app for mentors](https://github.com/TheKontinua/mentoris)
-5. Complete the official Django tutorial: [Writing your first Django app, part 1 | Django documentation | Django (djangoproject.com)](https://docs.djangoproject.com/en/5.0/intro/tutorial01/)
+5. Complete the official Django tutorial: [Writing your first Django app, part 1 | Django documentation](https://docs.djangoproject.com/en/5.0/intro/tutorial01/)
 6. Meet with the team to get tasks for your first sprint.
 7. You are now ready to start writing code!
 8. Pull from main on: [Kontinua Mentoris Github: GitHub - TheKontinua/mentoris: The web app for mentors](https://github.com/TheKontinua/mentoris)